cloudflare/chanfana/README.md

 Q. When will this package reach stable maturity?

-A. While `OpenAPIRouter` function and the `Route` class are not likely to change, other internal functions and procedures can change during the initial weeks after publishing.
+A. This package is already heavily used in [Cloudflare Radar](https://radar.cloudflare.com/), and we are committed to not introducing breaking changes to it.

 ## Basic Usage